kemadev/repository-template/README.md

   - `markdownlint`: Add a `markdownlint-disable <rule>` comment.
 See [this doc](https://github.com/DavidAnson/markdownlint/blob/main/README.md#configuration)
   - `shellcheck`: Add a `shellcheck disable=<rule>` comment.
 See [this doc](https://github.com/koalaman/shellcheck/wiki/Ignore)
   - `hadolint`: Add a `hadolint ignore=<rule>` comment.
 See [this doc](https://github.com/hadolint/hadolint/blob/master/README.md#ignoring-rules)
-  - `actionlint`: You can pass arguments to the linting action to ignore specific rules.
+  - `actionlint`: In case of a `shellcheck` error, refer to the `shellcheck` section.
+Otherwise, you can pass arguments to the linting action to ignore specific rules.
 See [this doc](https://github.com/rhysd/actionlint/blob/main/docs/usage.md#ignore-some-errors)

 ## Acknowledgments